m417z/ntdoc/descriptions/ntreadfile.md

 ???
 (In my opinion: use this, if you previously lock file, and now you want read it, but without unlocking).

+# Related Win32 API
+ - [`ReadFile`](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-readfile) (though it does a lot more on itself than just calling this function)

 # Documented by

 * Tomasz Nowak